techlore/go-incognito/Scripts/Section 6/4_ Anonymization _ Pseudonymization.md

 Pseudonyms are completely legal as long as you’re not using them to defraud someone else.
 They allow you to sideload information to aliases not tied to you, which is useful when services or people are requesting information that doesn’t necessarily need to be yours.
-We’ll cover how to make them at the end of this lesson.

 Anonymization involves making sure something you’re doing is tied to no identity.
 The most common way of accomplishing this is by blending a group of people together, so no one user is unique.
-This is exactly what Tor does, it is built from the ground up to make you look like everyone else using it--assuming you use Tor properly.
+This is exactly what Tor does, it is built from the ground up to make you look like everyone else using it.

 To sum up how to use the two concepts...I would recommend you anonymize any traffic that doesn’t require an account with Tor and other anonymization tools